d02d33pak/d02d33pak/README.md

 - 👀 I’m interested in Fullstack, Sports and Music
 - 🌱 I’m currently learning Vue
 - 👾 I’m looking to collaborate on Vue and JS libraries
-- 🤙🏼 Reach me out on Twitter @d02d33pak
+- 🤙🏼 Reach out to me on Twitter @d02d33pak

 <!---
 d02d33pak/d02d33pak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.